Yelfive/md-notes/en/Security/Web-Security/SSL-TLS.md

 ## What are SSL/TLS

-SSL was first designed and published by Netscape, then handed over to ISO who later renamed it to TLS.
+SSL was first designed and published by Netscape, then handed over to *ISO (International Standard Organization)* who later renamed it to TLS.
 For such historical reasons, the terms SSL and TLS are sometimes used interchangeably.

 - In 1994, Netscape designed the 1.0 version of the SSL protocol (Secure Sockets Layer), but it has not been released.